jburguete/mpcotool/README.md

 Implemented algorithms are:

-* *"sweep"*: Sweep brutal force algorithm.
+* *"sweep"*: Sweep brute force algorithm.
 Requires for each variable:
 > sweeps: number of sweeps to generate for each variable in every experiment.

   The total number of simulations to run is:
 > (number of experiments) x (variable 1 number of sweeps) x ... x
 > (variable n number of sweeps) x (number of iterations)

-* *"Monte-Carlo"*: Monte-Carlo brutal force algorithm.
+* *"Monte-Carlo"*: Monte-Carlo brute force algorithm.
 Requires on calibrate:
 > nsimulations: number of simulations to run in every experiment.

   The total number of simulations to run is:
 > (number of experiments) x (number of simulations) x (number of iterations)

-* Both brutal force algorithms can be iterated to improve convergence by using the following parameters:
+* Both brute force algorithms can be iterated to improve convergence by using the following parameters:
 > nbest: number of best simulations to calculate convergence interval on next
 > iteration (default 1).